About Trestle Visits

 Jesse Chun / June 2018

 Jesse Chun is a conceptual artist whose who works in video, sound, installation, sculpture, and photography.
-Her work examines national identity, migration and power through the lens of bureaucracy.
+Her work examines language explored through the lens of bureaucracy, migration, and cultural memory.
 Recent projects include a series of works on vellum based on blank immigration forms and a series of photographs based on hi-res scans of passport pages.
 Her solo show at Camera Club NY explored the power dynamics in the pedagogy of teaching of language through works based on ESL textbooks.